foss-ag/website_hack-and-snack/README.md

 hugo server -D
 ```

 As you might have noticed there is a draft flag in your post header.
 As long as it's set to true Hugo won't consider this file unless you add the `-D` flag, which stands for `buildDrafts`.
-If everything is alright you can undraft your post using:
+If everything is alright you can undraft your post by setting draft to false.

 ```
 hugo undraft /post/name_of_your_post.md